-Subroutine: mt_detector, detector_descr_file, init=, cont=, bkglvl=, flag= loads the detector description data from the 'detector_descr_file' and forms an event array 'Evlist' from the successful photons in 'Phs' i.e. those with status==0 and accepted by the random coefficient of reflection test.1 The detector_descr_file argument is only required for the first call or when a change in the file has occurred.
+offset: A two-element array with detector offsets in x and y cont: A flag for continuing (adding to) the Evlist array bkglvl: The level of additional background flag: May be used to mark the latest raytraced photons loads the detector description data from the 'detector_descr_file' and forms an event array 'Evlist' from the successful photons in 'Phs' i.e. those with status==0 and accepted by the random coefficient of reflection test.4 The detector_descr_file is defined in the setup process by mt_setup_system.

-The keyword 'cont' will cause the events to be appended to the already existing event array, whereas 'init' will cause a resetting and a new start.
+Standard operation is resetting the event array, but setting the keyword 'cont' will cause the events to be appended to the already existing event array.
 If the keyword 'bkglvl' is set then extra events will be added with this number per detector pixel per keV.
 The keyword 'flag' is used to update the event tag 'flag' except for the background that allways gets a zero flag value.

-5.2.8 mt_det_image
+6.2.15 mt_det_image (U)